Tyrn/wei/the-insider-en.typ

-loudly his  opinion  about Yanik while  the  latter  occasionally  and quite loudly used the  former, as an example to  express his regret about  the old times when  the overly rapacious  officials would find themselves hanging on all four palace gates - a quarter per gate.
+loudly his  opinion  about Yanik while  the  latter  occasionally  and quite loudly used the  former, as an example to  express his regret about  the old times when  the overly rapacious  officials would find themselves hanging on all four palace gates---a quarter per gate.

      "Make yourself familiar," Yanik  said, handing Shavash  a white plastic folder.